programystic-dev/top-hits/README.md

 # Top Hits List

-Shows top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json
+Shows top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json Go and see the working page [here](https://graffme.github.io/top-hits/) 🎧

+There is also 'routes' branch where you can find extended version of the project and a comment on the code in README!

 Crossbrowser support is included in Create React App.
 App was tested on Chrome, Firefox, Safari and Edge.